-We invite you to visit an EarlyON Child and Family Centre with your child as part of your preparation for Kindergarten.
+We invite you to visit a Parenting and Family Literacy Centre with your child as part of your preparation for Kindergarten.
 In the TDSB, we have 78 school-based programs for parent(s) and/or caregiver(s), for children from birth to age 6.
 Parents/caregivers are fully involved in every activity.
 This includes them in their children's learning, builds confidence and connects them to other families.
 A listing of program locations is available at tdsb.on.ca/parenting.